 I haven’t decided if I’m going to re-read The Penalty Box.
 Not yet, anyway.
 I’m not ready to revisit something that might not hold up to my own expectations.
 Nor, though, am I willing to say goodbye to that fifteen-year-old who saw her own future as something very, very bright.

 Have your own thoughts on revisiting a book after a long absence?
-Share them!
-Post them to your blog, link back to this post, and then comment letting me know!
+Let me know!